 With respect to the application of 3.9.2-4, Part PS of the Rules, the requirements of permanent means of access (PMA) specified in Regulation 3.6, Chapter II-1 of SOLAS do not apply to Floating Offshore Facilities unless otherwise required by the Administration.
-In addition, inspection facilities will be regarded as complying with the Rules if the means to carry out inspections of the construction of Floating Offshore Facilities and the means to carry out periodical surveys are judged to be in accordance with the requirements specified in Chapter 13, Part B of the Rules referred to in 14.3.1, Part B of the Rules.
+In addition, inspection facilities will be regarded as complying with the Rules if the means to carry out inspections of the construction of Floating Offshore Facilities and the means to carry out periodical surveys are judged to be in accordance with the requirements specified in Chapter 13, Part B of the Rules.